cerner/fhir.cerner.com/content/authorization.md

   with the browser on the device where Citrix Receiver is run.

+**Why am I getting an error about having too many scopes?**

+Access tokens are conveyed to resource servers as HTTP headers, and most web servers place an upper limit on the largest allowable HTTP header.
+The exact value varies between vendors, but is typically in the 4K-8K range.
+Since scopes are included in access tokens, using more of them makes the access token larger.
+  If the authorization server detects that it is about to return an access token that would be unusably large, it will return an error instead.
+  Try reducing the number of scopes in your request to the minimum necessary for your application.

 ## References ##
 - ["The OAuth 2.0 Authorization Framework"][OAUTH]
 - ["OAuth 2.0 Threat Model and Security Considerations"][OAUTH-THREAT]